GizarIR/AliceSkill/README.md

 For start release version 001 you need to use only files:
 - index.py
 - utils.py

-Now, we update our application with recommended approach of scences.
+Now, we update our application with recommended approach of scenes.